 Days 12–15: Travel to Stresa via Lake Iseo.
 Experience the extraordinary villas and gardens of Lake Maggiore and enjoy the tranquillity of Lake Orta.

 The tour begins and ends at Milan Malpensa airport.
-Qatar, Singapore, Emirates and Etihad airlines all offer daily connections to Milan Malpensa airport from most Australian cities.
+Qatar, Singapore, Emirates and Etihad airlines all offer connections to Milan Malpensa airport from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the letters B, L and D.